-Students withdrawing from the seminary must confer with the Office of Student Life and their advisors, and submit to the Office of the Registrar of their campus a completed petition form before any refunds can be given.
+Students in St. Paul and San Diego withdrawing from the seminary must confer with the Office of Student Life and their advisors, and submit to the Office of the Registrar of their campus a completed petition form before any refunds can be given.
+At Seminary of the East, students must submit a completed withdrawal form to their center director before any refunds can be given.
 If a student withdraws from the seminary and subsequently desires to re-enroll, he or she must submit a letter requesting readmission.
 This letter must indicate what the student has done since leaving the seminary, current goals, and how the seminary fits into those goals.